Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 ### if you got issues

+If you have issue with dev device not able to test etc that usually fix it.

 There a magic command who can save you:
 ```shell
 fastlane match nuke development
 fastlane match development
 ```

-If you have issue with dev device not able to test etc that usually fix it.
+Then :
+Clean the project by holding Shift(⇧)+Command(⌘)+K or selecting Product > Clean (it might be labelled "Clean Build Folder")

+Then try to run again the app on your device.

 ### Thanks